The FA Cup is the oldest national football competition in the world and remains one of the iconic tournaments on the sporting calendar.

 That tale takes on added significance this season as Radford passed away in early November at the age of 79.

-Another of the most famous giant-killings came back in 1992, when First Division champions and cup favourites Arsenal were dumped out by fourth-tier Wrexham, with the Welsh side coming back from 1-0 down to win 2-1 in dramatic fashion.
+Another of the most famous giant-killings came back in 1992, when First Division champions and cup favourites were dumped out by fourth-tier Wrexham, with the Welsh side coming back from 1-0 down to win 2-1 in dramatic fashion.

 A similarly surprising FA Cup comeback took place in 2015, with League One Bradford City coming back from 2-1 down at Stamford Bridge to defeat Jose Mourinho's star-studded Chelsea 4-2 in the fourth round.